The best at-home anti-ageing skincare routine

 Dehydrated skin is a pretty common condition that can be caused by a whole range of things, from transdermal moisture loss to ruptured cells.
 Remember, it’s possible to experience the double-whammy of dry and dehydrated skin.

-When it comes to skincare, you need water-based ingredients to plump up the cells in the skin, then oils to help to protect the skin barrier and keep the water base ingredients in the cells where they belong.
+When it comes to skincare, you need water-based ingredients to plump up the cells in the skin, then oils to help to protect the skin barrier and keep the water-based ingredients in the cells where they belong.
 Lots of people only use oils on their skin, which is a mistake.
 Their skin barrier is nicely protected but the cells aren't getting the drink of water they need to look plump and full.

 Luckily, our Skin Drench Moisturiser hydrates and locks in moisture.
 Snow mushroom provides 500 times the hydrating power of hyaluronic acid and penetrates deeply to leave skin supple and hydrated.
 Niacinamide and ceramides provide an immediate and long-lasting moisturising effect, plus peptides soften the appearance of fine lines and wrinkles - perfect for an anti-ageing skincare routine.